 A/C’s are one of the most energy-intensive household systems.
 Heating and cooling account for a significant percentage of your energy expenditure, especially when temperatures are extreme.

-According to the US Department of Energy data, 6% of the household energy expenditure goes to space cooling.
-Around $29 Billion dollars is used to cost the power needed to run air conditioners yearly.
+According to data from the US Department of Energy, 6% of the household energy expenditure goes to space cooling and around $29 Billion of USD is used to cost the power needed to run air conditioners yearly.
 These small energy-saving tips will help you boost its functioning and make the most of it without it using extra energy:

-- Check the filters: one of the most important energy-saving tips is replacing them and cleaning them regularly (every month or two).
+- Check the filters: one of the most important energy-saving tips is to replace them and clean them on a regular (every month or two).
 Filters that are clogged or dirty make your A/C work 15% harder, increasing its energy consumption.